TomaszRewak/Privatest/README.md

         other._field = 10; // ERROR
 //      ^^^^^^^^^^^^
-//      `_field` is inaccesible due to its protection level.
+//      `_field` is inaccessible due to its protection level.
 It can only be accessed by the instance to which it belongs (through the `this` reference).
     }
 }
 ```